Brakebein/DokuVis/server-setup.md

 # Virtual Server setup (Windows)

-Step to step instruction to setup a web server on a virtual machine (VM)/virtual server.
+Step by step instruction to setup a web server on a virtual machine (VM)/virtual server.
 It specifically handles the installation of tools used by the __DokuVis__ application.

 This instruction is specified to Windows machines.

+#### Directories

+Two folders should be created: one for all the projects data and one for temporal files.
+They can be anywhere on the server.
+As examples in this instruction, they are named

+    C:/DATA/DokuVis-Data
+    C:/DATA/DokuVis-Tmp

 ## Apache 2.4